 The men and women of the Patrol Division are the initial responding officers to any call for assistance including, disturbances, motor vehicle crashes, and fire and emergency medical requests.
 All of the Matawan Police Officers are trained in CPR and the use of an Automatic External Defibrillator (AED) as well as other “First Responder” life saving techniques.

-The efforts of the Patrol Division annually produce several hundred arrests in addition to summonses issued for motor vehicle and local ordinance violations.
+The efforts of the Patrol Division annually produce several hundred arrests in addition to several hundred summonses issued for motor vehicle and local ordinance violations.

-The Patrol Division consists of two platoons, each consisting of two squads staffed by three patrol officers.
-Each platoon is supervised by three sergeants: a day shift, peak shift and night shift supervisor.
+The Patrol Division consists of two platoons, each commanded by a lieutenant.
+Each platoon consists of two squads staffed by three patrol officers and a sergeant who serves as the road supervisor.